Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 # OPN-R-Workshop-05-04-21

+Every year on May 4th we legally hack transparnecy.
+This year is the first year we have international standards an enforceable privacy (which was the focus of all previous years).

+This year we start the public audit.

 0PN mission - online public notice (transaprency broadcast) of who (what legal entity and accountable person) controls personal infrmation, and what rule book they have for surveillance/use etc of identifiers.
 OPN is a Consent Receipt system which uses consent receipts to remeber digital identity relationships for people, so that the same notice doesnt have to be constantly repeated (once a proof of notice receipt is provided).

 OPN signalling is designed to only generate notices if there is a change in the state of datal control and transparnecy which must be presented, and notarized in the OPN Public Notice Ledger. (in order to decentralize data governance)